ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Don’t Wait Until It’s Too Late!

 You cannot obtain a disability policy once you are already injured or sick.
-It’s important to secure coverage while you are still healthy and working, ensuring protection for your income during vulnerable times.
+It’s important to purchase a plan while you’re still healthy and working.

 Your policy may not be approved for the following reasons